 Traveling with a fragile string instrument is no easy feat, even if it’s something as small as a ukulele.
+It’s a bit of a hassle, like traveling with a pet.
 But if you really want to take your beloved uke on your road trip or vacation overseas and have no idea how to go about it without breaking your ukulele or losing your sanity, well, we’re here to help.
 Once you’ve bought your ideal ukulele, here’s how to travel with it so you can play it everywhere you go!

 Invest in a quality hard-shell case

 A soft padded gig bag or carrying case is good for daily runs around town, but it won’t offer much protection for your ukulele when you’re traveling over long distances, trying to make your way through a crowd of people and going through airports.
 We highly recommend getting a snug-fitting, padded hard case with a locking latch for your ukulele because traveling instruments do get dropped, tossed and banged around a lot.

 If you’re traveling by car, a gig bag is good enough protection since you probably have more space in the vehicle.
 But even so, you need to protect your ukulele from heat, so avoid leaving your uke out in the trunk or wherever it’s in the heat of the sun.
 Cover it with a light-colored towel or blanket.
 If you’re stepping out of the car during the day, it’s best to take your uke with you because temperatures can shoot up really high really fast.
 Trust us, you don’t really want to come back to a warped or cracked ukulele.